akras14/alexkras.com/posts/memory-leak/post.md

 ## Step 1.
 Reproduce and confirm the problem

 As I've indicated earlier, V8 JavaScript engine has a complicated logic that it uses to determine when Garbage Collection should run.
-What it means in practical terms, that even though we can see a memory for the process continue to go up, we cannot be certain that we are witnessing a memory leak, until we know that Garbage Collection has ran, allowing unused memory to be cleaned up.
+What it means in practical terms, that even though we can see a memory for the process continue to go up, **we cannot be certain that we are witnessing a memory leak, until we know that Garbage Collection has ran**, allowing unused memory to be cleaned up.

 Thankfully, Node allows us to manually trigger Garbage Collection, and it is the first thing that we should do when trying confirm a memory leak.
 This can be accomplished by running Node with `--expose-gc` flag (i.e. `node --expose-gc index.js`).
 Once node is running in that mode, you can programmatically trigger a Garbage Collection at any time by calling `global.gc()` from your program.

 You can also check the amount of memory used by your process by calling `process.memoryUsage().heapUsed`.

+By manually triggering garbage collection and checking the heap used, you can determine if you in fact observing a memory leak in your program.

 ### Sample program
 I've create a simple memory leak program, that you can see here: https://github.com/akras14/memory-leak-example